 There is a certain danger that lies at the surface when a writer messes with classic literature.
-After all, there is a reason something has come through generations and stood the test of time through wars, emerging as a distinct classic.
-While I respect this mindset and understand its reasoning and purpose, I am not one such person bothered by creative liberties taken with classic literature.
+After all, there is a reason something has come through generations and stood the test of time, emerging as a distinct classic.
+While I respect this, and understand its the rational, I’m not bothered by creative liberties taken with classic literature.
 Or at least I haven’t been.

 Relinquishing her sword for a ring is not something Lizzy Bennet (Lily James) is poised to do.
-She’s a skilled warrior made so by the circumstances of her world which is infected by a mysterious illness that plagues the citizens of Meryton with the plague of the undead.
-Against this rising force the Bennet’s and many of them must fight against the zombies walking among them.
+She’s a skilled warrior made so by circumstances; a mysterious illness infects citizens of Meryton.
+Against this rising force the Bennet’s must fight against the zombies that walk among them.
 Into their small community arrives the wealthy Charles Bingley (Douglas Booth), who takes a shine to Lizzy’s elder sister, Jane (Bella Heathcote).
 Among Bingley’s party is (much to the delight of Mrs. Bennet) the even wealthier Darcy (Sam Riley) who’s yearly income is double that of his friend.

-As Jane and Bingley form an attachment, Lizzy and Darcy undergo a sparring relationship that inspires Lizzy to rise and match each of Darcy’s intellect challenges.
+As Jane and Bingley form an attachment, Lizzy and Darcy begin a sparring relationship that inspires Lizzy to match each of Darcy’s intellect challenges.
 Unbeknownst to Lizzy, Darcy falls a little bit harder each time the wry Miss Bennet bests him.

-Though not wholly, this was part of the reason I shut the film off after 30-40 minutes in.
-The more practical reason being that I started watching it late at night, and no matter what I tell myself (things such as REAL book nerds don’t sleep), I do require some sleep.
-The script bookends itself to complement the novel whereas some of the middle portions widely differ, and I felt like this creates a stale environment and sometimes awkward transition into the next sequence of events.
-But after a few days away, I finally finished the film and let me tell you, my reaction took a 180 turn for the better.
-I became enthralled and somehow, charmed by the latter portion.
+Then once the first 15 minutes or thereabout pass, the story hits a stalemate.
+This is part of the reason I shut the film off 30-40 minutes in.
+The script bookends itself to complement the novel whereas some of the middle portions widely differ, and I feel like this creates a sometimes awkward transition into the next sequence of events.
+But after a few days away, I finally finished the film and let me tell you, my reaction takes a 180 turn for the better.
+I became enthralled with the latter portion.

 ROMANTIC MOMENT OF THE WEEK | Lizzy Bennet and Col. Fitzwilliam Darcy

 If you step into this expecting it to be what it is – a literary mash-up that doesn’t take itself seriously, then I have a feeling you’ll enjoy this.
-If for no other reason (although methinks there are a ton), fans of Matt Smith should see this merely for his portrayal of Collins.
-True this isn’t as masterfully romantic (because there are more time constraints) and the zombie attacks might have been limited to fewer numbers, but I’d argue the final romantic scene between Darcy and Lizzy can hold its own quite beautifully (and it’s this that won me over to Riley’s Darcy).
+If for no other reason, fans of Matt Smith should see this merely for his portrayal of Collins.
+True this isn’t as masterfully romantic (because of time constraints) and the zombie attacks could have done with fewer numbers, but I’d argue the final romantic scene between Darcy and Lizzy holds its own quite beautifully.
+(Plus it’s this that won me over to Riley’s Darcy.)
 That, for me, is quite enough to overcome any minor disagreements.
-It made me look at characters with fresh eyes, which I respected and gave us plenty to love.
+It makes me look at characters with fresh eyes, which I respect, and gives us plenty to love.

-Everything from the Bennet women sitting in a parlor cleaning their muskets to Mrs. Bennet complimenting Lady Catherine on her pantaloons (yes, this happens) and finally, to that final swoony moment.
-This is a creative, witty gem of a costume drama that while not fit for everyone, is a delight from beginning to end for those of us OK with some rule-bending within the immortal words of Jane Austen.
+Everything from the Bennet women sitting in a parlor cleaning muskets and Mrs. Bennet’s compliments of Lady Catherine’s pantaloons (yes, this happens) to the final swoony moment, this is fun.
+It’s a creative, witty gem of a costume drama.
+Though not fit for everyone, is a delight from beginning to end for those of us OK when the rules bend within the immortal words of Jane Austen. ♥

-CONTENT: There is some zombie violence, none of which is terribly graphic although the just-out-of-frame head bashing or head shots are certainly impacting.
+CONTENT: There is some zombie violence; none of which is terribly graphic although the just-out-of-frame head bashing or head shots are certainly impacting.
 A couple engages in a literal sparring match when a proposal goes array.
-There might be some minor innuendoes.
-The film is rated PG13.
+There might be some minor innuendo.
+The film is PG13.